Allcrafter1/cast-audio-receiver-lab/README.md

 Cast SDK or a receiver registered in the Cast developer console.

 Much of the implementation was developed collaboratively with GPT/Astra and other AI coding assistance.
-The initiator began with almost no programming experience; requirements, architecture and behavior were worked out together and then tested repeatedly on real devices.
+I have almost no programming experience but requirements, architecture and behavior were worked out together and then tested repeatedly on real devices.
 Experienced review and contributions are very welcome.
-Start with [CONTRIBUTING.md](CONTRIBUTING.md) and never attach authentication bundles, keys, account tokens or signed media URLs to an issue.